Nakhon Si Thammarat Kingdom: Ayutthaya period

 In the Old Javanese Desawarnana document of 1365, the Majapahit kingdom recognised Nakhon Si Thammarat as belonging to Siam.
 The Palatine law of King Trailok dated 1468, listed Nakhon Si Thammarat as one of eight "great cities" (phraya maha nakhon) belonging to the Ayutthaya kingdom.
+On Baker and Pasuk's reading that clause is itself a later insertion, and the contemporary record is silent: Ligor does not appear in the Malay, Arabic or Chinese accounts of Ayutthaya's expeditions down the peninsula between the 1290s and the 1490s, nor in the Thai royal chronicles until the late sixteenth century, nor in the chronicles of Nakhon Si Thammarat itself.
+Tomé Pires and Pinto list it as a tributary of Ayutthaya early in the sixteenth century, but no source records when the relationship was formed.
 Nevertheless, it maintained its own dynasty and had vassal states of its own, which it mediated to Ayutthaya (again a typical feature of the Mandala model with its tiered levels of power).
 Under king Naresuan (r.
 1590–1605) it became instead a "first class province" (mueang ek).
 However, the post of provincial governor was still quasi-hereditary and usually handed down from father to son within the old Nakhon Si Thammarat dynasty.
 It was the most important among Ayutthaya's southern provinces and enjoyed a primacy vis-à-vis the other provinces on the Malay Peninsula.
 Its role in overseas trade (involving Dutch and Portuguese merchants) resulted in the province's substantial wealth and contributed to a high level of confidence and claim of autonomy.

 During the Ayutthayan succession conflict of 1629, Nakhon Si Thammarat rebelled against the new king Prasat Thong.
 The usurper sent the influential Japanese adventurer Yamada Nagamasa with his mercenary force to quell the rebellion and made him governor and lord of Nakhon Si Thammarat for a short time.
 Another insurrection of Nakhon Si Thammarat against the capital took place after the Siamese revolution of 1688 when the local ruler refused to accept the accession of usurper king Phetracha.